sourari/Physical-Chemistry/Introduction.md

 0 & 0 & & \cdots & &  v_{nn}
 \end{bmatrix}$ </p>

 For example, we can consider the potential shown in the figure bellow.
-We can express this potential energy in matrix for as
+This potential can be expressed in matrix form as

 <p align="center"> $\hat{V}= \begin{bmatrix}
 4& 0& 0& 0& 0&0 & 0\\\